atlarge-research/continuum/README.md

 </div>
 <br>

 The execution flow consists of three phases, each having a configuration and execution step.
-The phases are **infrastructure deployment**, **software installation**, and **benchmarking**.
-Each phase can be skipped, i.e. the framework can be used for infrastructure deployment only if so desired.
+These phases are **infrastructure deployment**, **software installation**, and **benchmarking**.
+Each phase is optional, i.e., the framework can be used for infrastructure deployment without any pre-installed software if so desired.

-1. **Infrastructure configuration:** Libvirt configuration files are created based on the user's preferences.
+1. **Infrastructure configuration:** Libvirt configuration files for QEMU/KVM are created based on the user's preferences.
 2. **Infrastructure execution:** The configuration files are executed, creating QEMU/KVM virtual machines connected through network bridges.
-3. **Software configuration:** Based on the configured infrastructure, Ansible is configured for software installation.
+3. **Software configuration:** Ansible is configured for software installation based on the configured infrastructure.
 4. **Software execution:** Ansible playbooks are executed, installing operating services and resource management software on each machine.
-This includes setting up resource management clusters such as Kubernetes.
+This step includes setting up resource management clusters such as Kubernetes.
 5. **Benchmark configuration** The benchmark is configured and prepared based on the user's preferences.
-6. **Benchmark execution:** Applications in docker containers are executed on resource management software running on the emulated infrastructure (Kubernetes, KubeEdge, etc.).
-Meanwhile, application- and system-level metrics are captured and finally processed and presented to the user.
+6. **Benchmark execution:** Applications (encapsulated in containers) are executed using resource managers running on the emulated infrastructure (Kubernetes, KubeEdge, etc.).
+Meanwhile, application- and system-level metrics are captured, processed, and presented to the user.

-## Installation
+## Demo
 The framework supports execution on multiple physical machines through a network bridge.
 Continuum has been tested on Ubuntu 20.04.
 Recommended software versions are noted below.
+We present a demo of this framework in three steps:

+1. Prepare the environment
+2. Install the framework
+3. Use the framework

+For this demo, we will install the framework inside a QEMU/KVM virtual machine running Ubuntu 20.04.
+If you have access to a Ubuntu 20.04 machine yourself, you can skip part 1, prepare the environment, and start at part 2.

+### Part 1: Prepare the environment
+As the Continuum framework requires Ubuntu 20.04, we prepare a virtual machine with this operating system in this step.
+The only requirement for this part is QEMU/KVM and Libvirt.
+You can execute this part on any operating system that supports these software packages; our demo focuses on Ubuntu 20.04.
+This part can be executed on any

+n this part we will explain how to install a Ubuntu 20.04 virtual machine that will be used to run the framework in.
+While this works perfectly fine to demonstrate the functionalities of the framework, running the framework inside a virtual machine will result in worse performance compared to running it directly on the host machine.

+For this tutorial, you only need a single machine.
+The framework does support execution across multiple machines, but this is outside of the scope of this tutorial.
+For more information, see the network readme for an explanation of how to set up a network bridge.

+## Installation

 1. [Install](https://docs.docker.com/get-docker/) Docker on each physical machine (tested with v20.10.8)
 2. Install KVM, QEMU and LibVirt on each physical machine (QEMU v4.2.1 or v6.1.0).<br>